 "Not in 23 years have I ever seen anything like this," Powers said.

-Powers did not return a call from The Associated Press.
+Powers did not return a call by The Associated Press.

 At first, Ragland didn’t want to get involved but said she couldn’t ignore the images that kept coming back to her.

-She said she saw a dirt road, a distinctive building that looked like a hay barn and a single tree standing alone.
+She saw a dirt road, a distinctive building that looked like a hay barn, and a single tree standing alone.
 She saw a dark night with city lights in the distance.

 By the time they reached the town 80 miles southeast of Los Angeles, it was pitch black and the third day of a massive search was winding down for the night.

-Ragland said she had a powerful sensation as she pulled into the gravel parking lot of the rustic market that was serving as an impromptu search headquarters.
+Ragland had a powerful sensation as she pulled into the gravel parking lot of the rustic market was serving as an impromptu search headquarters.